marcelkliemannel/kotlin-onetimepassword/README.md

 See the TOTP generator for the code generation ```generator(timestamp: Date)``` and validation ```isValid(code: String, timestamp: Date)``` methods.

-There is also a helper method ```GoogleAuthenticator.createRandomSecret()```, that will return a 16-byte Base32-encoded random secret.
+There is also a helper method ```GoogleAuthenticator.createRandomSecretAsByteArray()```, that will return a 16-byte Base32-encoded random secret.

+(Note that the Base32-encoding of the secret is just a wrapper to the outside world.
+Hence, the `TimeBasedOneTimePasswordGenerator` internally still works with the non-encoded plain secret.)

 #### Secret Length Limitation